snollygolly/coin-signals-trader/README.md

 The Coin Signals trader is meant to allow anyone to quickly and easily set up an automated trading bot.
 This bot relies on __Signals__ which are supplied via Slack in the __Universal Signal Format__.
 This project doesn't generate it's own signals, it only acts on ones that it receives.

 ## Donate
-This is a free project, so if you'd like to thank me for my work, I'd really appreciate that.
+This is a free project, so if you'd like to support my work, I'd really appreciate that.

 - BTC - __1E6Vyh84pTEP9v6Sh8Yzm693pBZLvguX3m__
 - ETH - __0xb2921b476838c8DB9a29d708B3cA8c11959D7c7D__